HauCheng13/TelephoneValidator/README.md

-# TelephoneValidator
-Telephone Number Validator
+# Telephone Number Validator

+**GitHub Page**:

+Telephone number Validator (US phone numbers only).. maybe will add more features in the future

+## Technologies Used
+- HTML
+- CSS
+- Javascript

+## How to View the Project
+You can view the live project by clicking the link above.